-Many, many authors have influenced me, but I was raised by an expat on British YA (that’s all the YA there was, back then) like The Water Babies, Wind in the Willows, The Borrowers, The Railway Children, and so forth.
+Many, many authors have influenced me, but I was raised by an expat on British YA (that’s all the YA there was, back then) like Wind in the Willows, The Borrowers, The Railway Children, and so forth.
 I wonder sometimes if my mum knew what she was doing, and that it would all end in a Parasol Protectorate.

 Who’s your favourite fictional heroine?